 It is hard to beat these for the money, especially considering you can sometimes make them for nothing if you already have a pair of gloves lying around.
 They work and will get you up walls.
-That said, a pair of gloves specifically made for wall climbing will generally offer better grip, dexterity, and durability.
+That said, a pair of gloves specifically made for wall climbing will offer better grip, dexterity, and durability.
 If you have the money, get a pair of our highest rated fingerless gloves.
-If you are on a budget or just want the fun of making your own gear, making your own fingerless gloves is one of the easiest ways to shrink your big wall budget.
+If you are on a budget or just want the fun of making gear, making fingerless gloves is one of the easiest ways to shrink your big wall budget.
 Another good option is burly mountain bike gloves that usually give better dexterity at the expense of some durability.

 The best thing about homemade fingerless leather gloves is you often don't need to buy them.
-There is usually a pair of gardening gloves or work gloves lying around the garage (my parents know all too well about this).
-If you do have to buy a pair, they are usually cheap and available at your local hardware store.
-I have found that as long as you get a tight fit, dexterity is good .
+Got a pair of gardening gloves lying around the garage?
+You are good to go.
+If you have to buy a pair, they're often cheap and available at any gardening, hardware or drug store.
+As long as you get a tight fit, dexterity is good .
 Buy them tighter than you think as they will stretch.
 The leather on these Wells Lamont gloves is soft yet the padded palm holds up well.

-The other great thing about these is you are making your own gear.
-No, it's not like being John Salathé and pounding out your own pitons in your shop.
-But in a minor way you are taking part in that age-old tradition of making your own vertical gear.
+The other great thing about these is you are making gear.
+No, it's not like being John Salathé and pounding out pitons in your shop.
+But in a minor way you're taking part in that age-old tradition of making your own vertical gear.
 It used to be that you had to make your own big wall gloves.
-Now that there are so many fingerless gloves available, it is more of a choice than a necessity (or a necessity brought on by low funds).
+Now that there are so many fingerless gloves available, it's more choice than a necessity (or a necessity brought on by low funds).

-Keep in mind when selecting gloves that there are a lot of models that are just too loose, especially around the wrist.
-It is possible to find leather gloves with a Velcro closure, but at that point you are probably spending so much money you should go buy some climbing specific ones.
-If you are just belaying, a poor fit is not a big deal.
+Avoid gloves that are too loose as they will work… but make it more likely you will fumble and drop stuff.
+It is possible to find leather gloves with a Velcro closure, but at that point, you are probably spending so much money you should buy some climbing specific ones.
+A loose fit doesn't matter if you're just belaying.
 But if you are handling biners, fit is crucial.
-Most leather gloves do not come with a carabiner clip-in loop but this is easily solved by cutting a small slit near the wrist.
+While most gloves don't come with a wrist clip, this is easily remided by cutting a tiny slit with a knife or scissors.

 How to make fingerless gloves